Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Introducing the model

 The thermal one-loop correction to the effective potential along the $\field$ direction reads

 and the daisy correction in the Arnold-Espinosa scheme is given by~\cite{Arnold:1992}

 where~\cite{Prokopec:2018}

-Since scalar loops are negligible, the only resummed contribution is that of the zero Matsubara mode of the dark gauge field temporal component, which acquires a Debye mass.
+Since scalar loops are negligible, the only contribution affected by the daisy resummation is that of the zero Matsubara mode of the dark gauge field temporal component, which acquires a Debye mass.
 The full one-loop potential with daisy corrections is given by the sum of the contributions listed above

 The label ``LO'' stands for leading order, as we will see that this potential coincides with the leading order effective potential obtained in section~\ref{subsec:EFTs}, as long as the matching is performed at leading order only (see section~\ref{sec:compare3D4D}).